-The narrative below should be read by all coaches attending the League Championship Tournament (“LCT”) for 8th, 7th, 6th and 5th/4th grade girls to be held on May 18, 2019.
+The narrative below should be read by all coaches attending the League Championship Tournament (“LCT”) for 8th and 7th girls to be held on May 13, 2023.
 In addition, the coach for each participating team should read the grade-specific information associated with the schedule for that grade.

-The following points should be noted by all participant teams -- whether playing in the 8th grade, the 7th grade, 6th grade or 5th/4th grade LCT:
+The following points should be noted by all participant teams -- whether playing in the 8th grade or 7th grade LCT:

-Admissions.
-Per League Rule B-7, the host will be allowed to charge $6 per adult and $2 per student (versus $4 per adult/$2 per child during the regular season) to help cover the added cost of running this event.
+- Admissions.
+Per League Rule B-7, the host will be allowed to charge $8 per adult and $3 per student (versus $5 per adult/$2 per child during the regular season) to help cover the added cost of running this event.
 All admission fees are retained by the host school(s).
 Instead of marking hands, each admitted person will be issued a wristband that they must display when entering and re-entering each venue.
-A wristband purchased in one host community will be valid in the other host community (e.g., for the 8th grade LCT, a ticket purchased in Altoona will be valid in Cadott and Bloomer, and vice versa; the same is true relative to the 7th grade LCT in Amery, Clear Lake and Prairie Farm; the 6th grade LCT in St. Croix Central and Spring Valley; and the 5th/4th grade LCT matches in Edgar and Mosinee).
+A wristband purchased in one host community will be valid in the other host community (e.g., for the 7th grade LCT, a ticket purchased in Melrose-Mindoro will be valid in Sparta).

 Players in uniform or with a jersey/shirt in their possession will be admitted free of charge.
-Each team will be provided with two (not three or four) coach wristbands at the admission table of the venue where that team plays its first match.
+Each team will be provided with two coach wristbands at the admission table of the venue where that team plays its first match.
 Coaches will need to display their wristband when re-entering each venue.

-Please support the efforts of all of the host schools to provide concessions for the teams.
+- Concessions.
+All hosts will be providing full concessions at all venues.
+Please support the efforts of all the host schools to provide concessions for the teams.
 Host communities retain all concession profits.
-Altoona, Amery, Bloomer, Cadott, Clear Lake, Edgar, Mosinee, Prairie Farm, St. Croix Central and Spring Valley should be commended for stepping forward and agreeing to host these four events.
+Melrose-Mindoro, Prairie Farm, St. Croix Central and Sparta should be commended for stepping forward and agreeing to host these four events.
 Coaches, please make sure all parents and players are aware of this rule: No coolers or outside food and drink provisions are allowed at any of the LCT venues except for beverages consumed by players during matches.

-Six players to start all matches.
+- Six players to start all matches.
 Please note Rule D-15.
 In regular season League meets, a team can start a match with less than six players and not be penalized.
 However, as noted in Rule D-15, at the LCT, WIAA rules apply.
 A team must have at least six players available to take the floor at the start of the first game of a match, or a forfeit will be declared.
 There will be a five minute grace period.
-In other words, if a match is scheduled to start at 2:00 p.m., each team must have six players ready to take the court no later than 2:05 p.m. or a forfeit will be declared.
-The only exception to this general rule is if the players were unavoidably delayed in traveling from one LCT venue to another, in which case the tournament director will determine whether the tardiness is excusable.

-Match Start Time.
+- Match Start Time.
 Start times for first matches of the day vary at the different LCT venues, so check the schedule for your grade carefully.
 Where possible, we tried to give teams with longer trips later start times, but that was not always an option.
-Where teams in the same LCT pool have different start times, the later start time will always be provided to the team(s) with the longest drive time to their first venue.

 Teams will get a minimum of ten minutes (combined, not ten minutes per team) of warm-up time before their first match of the day.
 After that, particularly where we are running behind schedule, the official on each court and the tournament director have the authority to start a match early if both teams are there and ready to go, and to limit warm-up time.
 Many early day matches will last only two games, with later matches (whether in the championship or consolation brackets) more closely-contested, often going to three games.
 Any time that can be made up in early round play will be appreciated later on in the day.
 With that objective in mind, we ask your cooperation doing the following:

-Don’t leave the venues unnecessarily.
-When you have only 55 minutes between matches (50 minutes for 6th and 5th/4th grade), please do not leave the LCT premises, except when traveling between venues to get to your next match.
+- Don’t leave the venues unnecessarily.
+When you have only 55 minutes between matches, please do not leave the LCT premises, except when traveling between venues to get to your next match.
 As noted above, use the rest rooms, visit the concession stand and then go directly to your next match in case it can start early.

-First to win two.
+- First to win two.
 All matches will be won by the first team to win two games.
 No third games (where one team wins the first two) will be played for “fun.”
-This includes the 6th grade and 5th/4th grade LCTs, where third games “for fun” were allowed, when time permitted, during the regular season.

-Awards.
-Trophies will be awarded for 1st through 5th place and the consolation championship.
+- Awards.
+Trophies will be awarded for 1st and 2nd place in the 8th grade 12-team Top Tier in Prairie Farm; to the 1st through 4th place teams in the 8th grade 24-team Second Tier at St. Croix Central; and to the 1st through 5th place and consolation championship (9th place) teams.
 Individual players on teams winning trophies will receive medallions.

 We provide ten medallions per team at each LCT.
-For teams that win a trophy and have more than ten players actually in attendance at the LCT (that means we’re not ordering extra awards for players who didn’t attend), you will be able to obtain additional medallions after the event by contacting Tracie Tilton at firstname.lastname@example.org or 715-749-9048.
+For teams that win a trophy and have more than ten players actually in attendance at the LCT, you will be able to obtain additional medallions after the event by contacting Tracie Tilton at firstname.lastname@example.org or 715-749-9048.
 No individual awards will be provided to teams that fail to win a team trophy.